 SUMMARY: Personally, I highly recommend everyone take the Meyers Briggs at sometime during their life; I found I was a INFP (Introverted Intuitive Feeling Perceiving).
 Once I received the results I felt better in my leadership quest as I didn’t have to try to pretend to be somebody that I wasn’t.

-I’m also a huge fan of Roger Hamilton’s Wealth Dynamics Test.
-It’s ideal for entrepreneurs but it’s great for anyone interested in knowing what their true leadership style is and then gives you guidance on where you should focus your life’s work and passion.
+I’m a huge fan of Roger Hamilton’s Wealth Dynamics Test.
+It’s ideal for entrepreneurs; letting you know what your entrepreneurship style is.
+But it’s also great for anyone interested in knowing what their true leadership style is; it’s one of the best tests that explicitly shows you where you should focus your life’s work and passion.
+I took this test at the beginning of my entrepreneurial journey and it helped me focus on my strengths.
 After taking the test I found that I was primarily a CREATOR, with MECHANIC & STAR as my secondary.
 You can view my profile to get a taste of the quality of report you will get from them if you decide to take this test.

 You can take the test here: Wealth Dynamics Profile Test

 Lastly, I’m big on John Maxwell’s latest Leadership Assessment.
 This is the newest and most comprehensive leadership tool I’ve seen in a long time.
+This is the exact assessment I give to all of my new coaching clients.
 I found the following unique features & benefits:

 - Measurements on 64 leadership attributes.